tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 I've joined [Data Dynamics Reports](https://www.componentsource.com/product/data-dynamics-reports) dev team to build Flash Viewer for our new reporting system.

-Funny fact.
-The compiler was used almost ten years without any fixes to build Flash Viewer until drop of its support.
-I know it had bugs, but it was enough for Flash Viewer.

 ## Going open source

 I've just wrote a few emails recently with idea to publish code of the [PageFX at github](https://github.com/GrapeCity/pagefx).
 And there were no conerns with that from HQ side.